Connect to VM

 Linux distributions have usually an X server installed by default.

-Opening the remote desktop connection to the VM
+3. Open the remote desktop connection to the VM

-You can get the connection parameters of the VM in the Params fields of the column Access (in the myVM tab).
+You can get the connection parameters of the VM in the Params fields of the column Access (in the myVM tab):

 Then, you will use them to configure a session in the X2Go client (see X2Go usage instructions).
 And do not forget to check the box for Automatic authentication (with SSH agent or default key)